home-assistant/home-assistant.io/source/_components/light.mqtt.markdown

   type: string
   default: offline
 json_attributes_topic:
   description: The MQTT topic subscribed to receive a JSON dictionary payload and then set as sensor attributes.
-Example used can be found in [MQTT sensor](/docs/components/sensor.mqtt/#json-attributes-topic-configuration) documentation.
+Usage example can be found in [MQTT sensor](/docs/components/sensor.mqtt/#json-attributes-topic-configuration) documentation.
   required: false
   type: string
 device: